Study Abroad Alumni

 For one, I learned that I am capable of pushing my limits and growing from the experience.
 Even though it was scary to be so far away from home and in a country where English was not the native tongue, I learned that I could take care of myself even in a challenging situation, and living on my own was even fun and exciting.
 I had a chance to meet people with a variety of different backgrounds, including the other American students I studied with and the Hungarians that I met.
 I was able to travel with friends across Europe, learning to take care of ourselves and how to plan trips completely on our own.
 The cultural experiences I had are difficult to share in few words, but there were many.
 I was also able to take CS and humanities courses that Mudd doesn’t usually offer, or when it does they fill up quickly.

 My program, AIT-Budapest, was focused on CS and Math.
 I was able to take very unique CS courses, and a lot of them, which actually put me ahead of other CS majors in terms of electives taken.
-In addition to that, Hungary is a country that has unique localization needs.
-For example, many people share the same full name, so while in the US full name and birthday are usually adequate for unique identification, for Hungarians this is not.
+In addition, Hungary has unique localization needs.
+For example, many people share the same full name, so while in the U.S. full name and birthday are usually adequate for unique identification, for Hungarians this is not.
 It opened my eyes to the fact that if you are developing software, localization is very important because different cultures have radically different needs.
 I was even able to visit some Hungarian software development companies, which is useful for someone considering going into industry.
 Seeing how a company operates is naturally helpful, and seeing how it works in a different cultural setting is also helpful, especially since I would like to work abroad one day.
+Study abroad was one of the best experiences of my life.